henrietterebnor/inf226_oblig2/project/README.md

 found especially useful from flask was the @login_required and current_user.
 With this built in method we were able to keep track of who was the logged in user, and were therefore able to retrieve the messages that had been sent to them.
 By using the login method in flask a session will be created automatically for that user and the cookie for that session will be set.
-When logging out that session is disables and the cookie is replaced as well.
+When logging out that session is disabled and the cookie is replaced as well.
 We have documented how we generated our secret key, now, we are not sure if we should have committed the actual secret key, but since this is a school project we hope that it is fine.
 For a real application one should not commit the secret key.
 It is important that it kept a secret, as it is crucial for securely signing the session cookie.
 If the secret key is obtained, it makes it easier to guess the session cookie value, and from there a lot of security breaches can happen.
 More on session cookies in the cookie section below.

 #### CSRF - attack prevention
 In order to prevent CSRF attacks we enabled CSRF protection globally for our Flask app in __init__.py.